 Hopefully, birders respect all birds on all days, but today is special – it’s International Respect for Chickens Day!
-Yes, it’s a real thing, and while the day is meant to raise awareness about domestic poultry and the often terrible conditions agricultural birds are kept in, it is also a good time to be aware that all our domestic birds are descended from wild birds.
+Yes, it’s a real thing (begun in 2005), and while this day is meant to raise awareness about domestic poultry and the often terrible conditions agricultural birds are kept in, it is also a good time to be aware that all our domestic birds are descended from wild birds.
 In the case of chickens, it’s the red junglefowl we need to thank for everything we love about chickens.
 But what do you know about the history of the original chicken?

 About the Red Junglefowl

 The red junglefowl (Gallus gallus) is closely related to pheasants, and today is spread throughout the world in various domestic forms.
 Their natural range is limited to appropriate jungle habitats in southeast Asia, stretching from India to Indonesia.

 Chickens are believed to be the first domesticated animal used regularly by humans, with domestication dating back more than 5,000 years, and partial domestication noted as early as 9000 BC.
 Domestication began in China and India but quickly spread with colonists, conquerors, and pioneers.
 Genetic testing on fossilized bones has determined that red junglefowl were likely brought to South America by ancient Polynesian explorers, long before Europeans were exploring and colonizing the New World.

 Despite their popularity today as livestock, the first chickens were not domesticated for the dinner table.
 Instead, chickens were initially domesticated for sport, and though it is now outlawed for cruelty in many areas, cockfighting remains the one of the oldest continually practiced sports in the world.
 In some cultures, the birds were also used for their feathers as ornaments for clothing or other objects.
 In terms of food, chicken is considered a respectful meat to serve to honored guests in many cultures, a status befitting this bird’s long and illustrious history.